 3. No one will notice if I keep my nose right next to your plate.

-Hey, what's up.
-I know we just met like an hour ago, but if it's cool with you, I'm just going to keep my nose propped up here on the table, sniffing your dinner while you eat.
+Hey, what's up?
+I know you're a visitor and we just met, like, an hour ago, but if it's cool with you, I'm just going to keep my nose propped up here on the table, sniffing your dinner while you eat.
 Don't tell my owners; they won't understand.
 Probably you shouldn't even look at me, just to be safe.
 Okay, perfect, thanks.
 This is great.
 (Sniiiiiiff.)

 Oh, crap.
 They saw me.
 Tell them it's okay with you!
-They don't care!
+You don't care!
 I'm getting sent to bed again.
 Maybe slip me some cheese later, if you can?

 4. Everyone is counting on me to eat this old burrito in the gutter.